letmejace/Practice-2/README.md

 * Add your repository's path in [data/repositories.toml](data/repositories.toml).

 * Create a new pull-request.
-Once the pull-request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).
+Once the pull-request is merged , the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).